fauzxan/Reliable-Data-Transfer/README.md

 protocol and the implementation of a Go-Back-N (GBN) protocol

 ## Setup and testing
-Open the project directory on terminal and type in the following:
+Open the project directory on terminal and type in the following on two separate terminals:
 ```console
 python demo_receiver.py [ss | sr | gbn]
 python demo_sender.py ss [ss | sr | gbn]